Stopcocks Women Plumbers are frequently approached by the media for interviews and opinion

 Hattie’s portrait appeared in an exhibition by Sue Spaull at The Strand Gallery in London from 2-8 June 2015.
 Called ‘What Are You Looking At?‘ it features powerful women and questions our perceptions of women and portraiture.
 Hattie is in good company alongside Glenda Jackson, Baroness Helena Kennedy, UK’s first Green Party MP Caroline Lucas; Wonderful astronomer and ‘Sky at Night’ Presenter; Dr Maggie Aderin-Pocock and BBC Woman’s Hour presenter Jane Garvey.

-Our partnership with Sum Up a mobile payments company featured in various trade magazines and we contributed to pieces as diverse as research commissioned by Confused.com on gender and Strictly Come Dancing – It Takes Two.
+We contributed to pieces as diverse as research commissioned by Confused.com on gender and Strictly Come Dancing – It Takes Two.

 Additionally Hattie and Stopcocks Women Plumbers have been featured in magazines, newspapers and podcasts as well as TV and radio ranging from, Sky News, Real Lives to The Independent, BBC Radio 4’s Woman’s Hour to a global entrepreneurs magazine; Extraordinary Lives.
 Hattie speaks on her own story, women plumbers, the position of women in the construction industry, women in business, archetypes, the feminine approach to business, collaboration, customer service, girls, confidence and global water issues.
 Contact us to book Hattie to speak at your event.

 Blogs and Magazines